AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

-Note that the empty spaces are significant for math expressions unless they are inside a pair of ``"`` or explicitly parsed by :cpp:`ParmParse::queryWithParer` or :cpp:`ParmParse::getWithParser`.
+Note that the empty spaces are significant for math expressions unless they are inside a pair of ``"`` or explicitly parsed by :cpp:`ParmParse::queryWithParser` or :cpp:`ParmParse::getWithParser`.
 If the expression contains another variable, it will be looked up by :cpp:`ParmParse`. :cpp:`ParmParse`'s constructor accepts an optional second argument, ``parser_prefix``.
 When a variable in a math expression is being